Camp Volunteers

 Camp volunteers create memories and friendships with amazing campers and volunteers!
 They experience the joy of providing kids with heart disease a sense of belonging and receive training, personal growth, and experience mentoring youth.

 Throughout the year, exceptional volunteers support and guide our campers as volunteer nurses, cabin counselors, and cardiologists at camp.
-We welcome volunteers at Winter Camp in February, Residential Camp and Virtual Camp in the summer, and Family Camp in October and November.
+We welcome volunteers at Winter Camp in February, Residential Camp in the summer, and Family Camp in October and November.

-Volunteer nurse applications will be accepted on a rolling basis within two weeks of submission.
-Session availability will be updated on the schedule below.
-If positions fill prior to the camp session deadlines, we will start a waitlist to volunteer and nurses are welcome to volunteer in the cabin counselor role.
+New this year, nurse AND returning camp counselor applications will be accepted on a rolling basis within two weeks of submission.
+First come, first served.
+Session availability will be updated on the camp volunteer page of the website.
+If positions fill prior to April 15, we will start a waitlist.

 “Camp Odayin has been such a huge part of my life.
 As a former camper for five summers who is now a counselor, I want to show the next generation of heart patients that they are not alone by introducing them to the Camp Odayin family.”